 - Check with your supervisor on proper use, moving, and storage of equipment. - Equipment is sensitive, and most requires specific methods and materials for cleaning.
 NEVER clean a piece of equipment without confirming the process. - VERY IMPORTANT: if an item breaks, let us know right away so no one uses something that is unsafe!
 In the case that equipment is damaged or not working, please inform a supervisor immediately so it can be addressed right away.
 We do not want someone expecting to use a piece of equipment to find it not working.
-We understand that equipment can fail and break, but failure to report something not working may result in injury and will be taken most seriously. - For issues with recording studio equipment, notify Professor Muldoon immediately. - For issues with a studio or classroom, contact Michelle Taylor at mitaylor@syr.edu or 315-443-9691. - For piano concerns, text Bob Lee or notify Michelle or Bryan. - For immediate concerns like a water leak or electrical problem, call Physical Plant immediately at 315-443-1234 and notify Michelle so she can follow up. - Wash hands thoroughly or use hand sanitizer before and after handling items.
+We understand that equipment can fail and break, but failure to report something not working may result in injury and will be taken most seriously. - For issues with recording studio equipment, notify Professor Muldoon immediately. - For issues with percussion, notify Michelle so she can let percussion faculty know - For issues with a studio or classroom, contact Michelle Taylor at mitaylor@syr.edu or 315-443-9691. - For piano concerns, text Bob Lee or notify Michelle or Bryan. - For immediate concerns like a water leak or electrical problem, call Physical Plant immediately at 315-443-1234 and notify Michelle so she can follow up. - Wash hands thoroughly or use hand sanitizer before and after handling items.